vsridha/sv-mbirct/README.md

      <Checkpoint_basename>-<EpochNum>.meta
      <Checkpoint_basename>-<EpochNum>.data

 By default, the model pertaining to the latest training epoch is loaded.
-However, if neeeded, there is also a simple way to load the model pertaining to a specific epoch (see command line structure in accompanying demo script).
+However, if neeeded, there is also a simple way to load the model pertaining to a specific epoch (see command line usage in accompanying demo script).

 By default, GPU acceleration is enabled for the CNN TensorFlow routines.
-However, using only CPU processing is allowed, though it is much slower (see command line structure in accompanying demo script).
+However, using only CPU processing is allowed, though it is much slower (see command line usage in accompanying demo script).

 ## References